witnessmenow/ESP32-Cheap-Yellow-Display/Examples/openHASP/README.md

     - "/config/openhasp"
 ```

-Restart Home Assistant to update the configuration and navigate to Home Assistant -> Settings -> Devices and services.
+Restart Home Assistant to update the configuration and navigate to `Home Assistant -> Settings -> Devices and services.`

 Find the openHASP button under 'Configured' and click on it.
 On the right hand side you should have a heading 'Integration Entities' with a list of your plates.
 Click on configure.

-An options box will pop up, under 'Full path to the JSONL file' put the path of the page you uploaded earlier, in my case it's '/config/openhasp/pages.jsonl'
+An options box will pop up, under 'Full path to the JSONL file' put the path of the page you uploaded earlier, in my case it's `/config/openhasp/pages.jsonl`

 ## Adding the RGB LED and physical button
-Navigate to the device using a webbrowser and goto 'Configuration'->'GPIO settings'->Add New Pin Outputs'
+Navigate to the device using a webbrowser and goto `Configuration'->'GPIO settings'->Add New Pin Outputs`

 Add the following pin inputs, make sure they are set to 'inverted'
 ```
 Pin	Type	  Group	Default	Action

 4	Mood Red	0	Inverted